My dog is getting older and he is not as active as he once was. Can I prevent weight gain?

 - Congestive heart failure

 - Addison’s disease (hypoadrenocorticism)

 - Chronic respiratory disease

-Every inactive adult dog should be evaluated for OA and other metabolic diseases that can contribute to decreased energy, decreased stamina, and decreased activity.
-If they are ill and get diagnosed and treated appropriately, they may not be inactive for long!
+Inactive adult dogs should be evaluated for OA and other metabolic diseases that can contribute to decreased energy, decreased stamina, and decreased activity.
+Once diagnosed and treated appropriately, these dogs may not be inactive for long!